 Other Starkbier Festivals Around Munich

-This guide gave you all the details for the OG Starkbierfest at Paulaner, but as I mentioned a few other breweries host their own events.
-Make sure to check out these other events to really celebrate the 5th season.
+The above details are for the OG Starkbierfest at Paulaner, but as I mentioned, a few other breweries host their own events.
+Make sure to check out these other events to celebrate the 5th season.

 Survival Tips for Starkbierfest

-I mentioned the alcohol content already, but I really want to drive it home.
-Take it from the girl who usually wakes up in her dirndl passed out on the couch with no recolection of how she got home with a cut on her forehead… Do not drink too much too quickly.
-Especially if you are a tourist and don’t know how to get yourself home.
+I mentioned the alcohol content already but I want to drive it home.
+Take it from the girl who usually wakes up in her dirndl passed out on the couch with no recollection of how she got home and a cut on her forehead… Do not drink too much too quickly, especially if you are a tourist and don’t know how to get home.
 I can drink quite a lot, but one liter usually puts me on my ass.
-This isn’t like Oktoberfest where you drink 5-6 liters and can still semi function.
-Always have a safe plan to get home, know where you are staying, slowlhy drink or share one liter at a time, and stick with a buddy.
+This isn’t like Oktoberfest, where you drink 5-6 liters and can still be semi-functional.
+Always have a safe plan to get home, know where you are staying, slowly drink or share one liter at a time, and stick with a buddy.

-That should be everything you need to survive Starkbierfest or Strong beer festival here in Munich.
-Make sure you save to your favorite trip planning board or just an excuse to come to Munich for this cultural event!
+That should be everything you need to survive the Munich Starkbierfest or Strong beer festival.
+Save it to your favorite trip planning board or just an excuse to visit Munich for this cultural event!
 See you there!